From Syria to the Paralympics: A refugee finds strength in kayaking | DW | 01.09.2021

 To achieve his goal, Anas trained three times a day, seven days a week.
 His workout regime is so intense that he needs a neck and back massage each night, he says.
 While the massages are free of charge thanks to the German national Para team, he has to cover most other expenses out of his own pocket.

-"I need protein, vitamins and other things to compete on a high level," Anas tells DW.
+"I need protein, vitamins and other things to compete on a high level," Anas says.
 "My wish is to be treated like all the other athletes."

 But it hasn't been a level playing field.
 Unlike the German Para athletes training for Tokyo, Anas had to pause his on-the-water training with his coach for six months due to the pandemic.
 It wasn't until late March, just five months before the Games, that he was able to resume.